FrankStain/QuadTreeSample/readme.md

 This code can:

 - Allows to "occupy" the area in space, by means the shape.
 While the shape is being rented, it is available for issuance in the search functions.
-- Implements an leaves-indexing strategy.
-Quadrants optimally utilize the space and able to switch from a leaf to a subtree.
+- Implements the indexing strategy in nodes.
+Quadrants can simultaneously store both lists of shapes and links to subtree elements.
-- Only corners of shape are indexed.
-It allows to unambiguously map the shape to the set of leaf quads.
+- Shapes are directly indexed.
+The shape is indexed by the quad, where shape fit most tightly the internal space.
 - Performs the searching within different spatial area.
 - Support the movable shapes.
 In this case, the shape is re-indexed.
 - Dynamically determines the size of the indexing area.

 Each rented shape is described by its own bounds (AABR - Axis-Aligned Bounding Rect).
-All 4 corners of this bounds are stored as points to be indexed in quadtree.
+This bounds is used for indexing and searching the shape.
 The shape interface allows you to set the position of the new bounds.
 After changing the position the shape is re-indexed or the entire tree is reset.

 The quadtree itself is built lazily, on the first search request, if the tree is reset.
 The tree builds completely.

-Quadrants can only be in one of two states: the leaf to store points, or the root of a subtree to store quarter quads.
-So the quadrant optimally uses its memory, giving access to only one state at a particular time.
+After the creation, the quadrant market as leaf - it is only the state that can be determined.
+In this state, the quadrant only stores the shapes until it reaches the shapes limit.
+After splitting into a subtree, the quadrant can no longer become a leaf again.
+But any quadrant is always able to store shapes that it describes.
+If the shape fits completely into the bounds of a quadrants's quarter, the shape is always indexed by a quarter.
+And only if the shape does not fit into single quarter, it is indexed by the quadrant itself.

 Quads and shapes are controlled by providers.
 Providers in this prototype don't have the goal of efficient memory usage.
 Providers here gives only interface.
 But the behavior of any provider can be changed to more efficient.